evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ## Climate system

 There is one climate system available.
 The  climate system supports different temperatures in two zones for the driver and passenger.
+This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
+This can increase consumption in cold weather compared to models with a heat pump.

 ## Comfort